forskamse/Microsoft-Fonts-for-Arch/README.md

 ```
 yaourt ttf-ms-win10
 ```
-After you have download the source from AUR to local yaourt working directory (Probably /tmp/yaourt-tmp-\*\*/aur-ttf-ms-win10/), clone this repository and put all the files to the working directory.
-Remember that you sholud overwrite the original PKGBUILD with mine.
+After you downloaded the source from AUR to your local yaourt working directory (Probably /tmp/yaourt-tmp-\*\*/aur-ttf-ms-win10/), clone this repository and put all the files to the working directory.
+Remember that you sholud overwrite the original PKGBUILD with Mine.

 Continue to compile ttf-ms-win10.

 ## Why should you overwrite PKGBUILD